Should You Buy A Brand New Or Resale Property Today?

 Let's take a look at them too.

-Subsale Condominiums Pros and Cons
+Pros and Cons of Subsale Condominiums

-Usually higher in price as sub sale sellers would price in a profit.
+Shorter or immediate waiting time to move in | Usually higher in price, as subsale sellers would price in a profit |

-If they are remaining developer's units (Not subsale), prices would be marked up by TOP due to higher holding costs and profit loading towards the tail end of launch.
+A seamless move may be possible for owners selling their current home and moving into the new one | If remaining developer units are available (not subsale), prices may be marked up by TOP due to higher holding costs and profit loading toward the tail end of the launch |

-Savings on rent can be significant.
+Savings on rent can be significant | |

-Suitable for retiree investors who are looking for rental cashflow sooner.
+Suitable for retiree investors looking for rental cash flow sooner | |

 New Launch vs Resale Price Growth